 8 Habits of People with Great Skin

-Men, skip to point #2, #6, #7 and the pro tip at the end.
+Men, skip to point #2, #6, #7 and the tip at the end.
 Ladies, stay with me.
-Having GREAT (not just good skin) is a matter of skinformation – PERIOD.
+Having great (and not just good skin) is a matter of skinformation – PERIOD.
 Luck, genetics, and minimum effort guarantee you good skin, but great skin?
 Great skin comes from great habits.

 1.Patch testing

-If you’ve purchased a product without being sure of whether it’s right for you, you’ll get to find this out and avoid a situation where you can’t go on that date or long awaited trip because your skin acted up and destroyed everything.
-My goal is to help you avoid a situation where you’ve broken the bank and on top of that ended up with a flared face and regrets.
+If you’ve purchased a product without being sure if it’s right for you, you get to find this out sooner.
+This might help avoid a situation where you can’t go on that date or long awaited trip because your skin acted up and ruined everything.
+Imagine breaking the bank just to end up with a flared face and regrets.

 2. Cleansing Twice Daily